Roald87/roald87.github.io/_posts/2022-04-01-pre-commit.markdown

   ```

 {:start="4"}
 1. Now make a new file called `.pre-commit-config.yaml` in the git project folder (same folder as where your `.git` folder resides) where you want to start using pre-commits.
 Now you're all set up to start using pre-commits!
-I'll show some useful ones in the next section.
+Now let's add some useful ones.

-## Adding TwinCAT relevant pre-commits
+## TwinCAT relevant pre-commits

 As you might have noticed, there is not a lot of open source software for TwinCAT.
 Luckily there is a pre-commit specifically for TwinCAT!
 The kind people of the Photon Controls and Data Systems at SLAC have open sourced their TwinCAT pre-commits.